 These contain chemicals that are somewhat biodegradable.
 About 20% of the nutrients in a chemical fertilizer application are taken up by plants.
 The rest is left to cause run-off nitrate buildup in our lakes and rivers.
 Chemical fertilizers supply excess nutrients to the plant.
 They do this by design to make up for the fact that plants simply cannot absorb this form of fertility very well.
 So, this has farmers dancing on a tight rope.
 It’s a difficult balancing act.
 They must balance carefully between too much or not enough fertilizer.
 When they get the application rate wrong, it is absorbed in excess.
 This leads to leaf burns and possible crop failure.
 Synthetics are produced from non-renewable sources like coal, natural gas and a process that makes rock minerals more soluble with the use of acids.

 Inorganic fertilizers are formulated from a chemical reaction which yields ammonia.
 This ammonia is further used to produce urea and ammonium nitrate (fertilizer).
-Nitrate is a big boost to growth rates.
-Rapid plant growth from nitrogen is not the only function of the nutrients present in the soil.
-Other factors and components of the ecosystem contribute immensely to overall health and hardiness.
+Nitrate is a big boost to plant growth rates.
+Rapid plant growth from nitrogen is not the only function of the nutrients present in the soil though.
+Other factors and components of the soil ecosystem contribute immensely to overall health and hardiness.
 Lacking any one of the macro or micro nutrients might jeopardized the growth and development of plants.
-So, consider the bigger picture, and choose a product that includes bioavailable micronutrients.
+So, consider the bigger picture, and choose organic fertilizers that include bioavailable micronutrients.

 Acidity, Salt and Erosion

 Continued application has a cumulative effect on the soil.
 Over time carbon decreases, acid increases, and salts destroy life.
 The use of inorganic fertilizers does not improve the soil over time.
 You literally trade short-term gains this year for diminished yields later on.
-Inorganics destroy the structure of your soil.
-It compacts, becomes lifeless and encourages more application of chemical fertilizer to promote plant growth.
+Inorganics destroy the structure of your soil and will cause a nutrient deficiency.
+It compacts the soil, which then becomes mostly lifeless.
+This encourages pests and forces the continual application of chemical fertilizer to promote plant growth.

 Unused chemicals and a good bit of your topsoil are washed into water bodies.
 Once this happens it cause problems for fisheries and wildlife.
 These problems include; eutrophication (depletion of oxygen in water as a result of dissolved nutrients) which leads to algal blooms (excessive growth of algae), poisoning of water and the outright destruction of aquatic organisms.
 Some of these fertilizers are leached down into the water table.
 In some areas, this poses a risk to human health and increased costs for water treatment facilities.